Canton Network quickstart installation

 Deploy a validator on LocalNet

-Begin the first application with OAuth2 and Observability enabled.
-Leave the party hint blank to use the default.
+Enable Observability and OAuth2.
+Leave the party hint blank to use the default and disable TEST MODE.

 The party hint is used as a party node’s alias of their identification hash.
 The Party Hint is not part of the user’s identity.
 It is a convenience feature.
 It is possible to have multiple party nodes with the same hint.